SHAIKVAZEERAHAMED/Electronic-Nose-PCB/Hardware/Analog_Front_End/README.md

 # Analog Front End

-This directory contains the analog signal acquisition circuit used to interface the MEMS gas sensors with the ESP32-S3 analog-to-digital converter (ADC).
+This directory contains the analog front-end circuitry used to interface the MEMS gas sensors with the data acquisition system of the Electronic Nose.

 ## Overview

 Each MEMS gas sensor produces an analog voltage proportional to the detected gas concentration.
-Before acquisition by the ESP32-S3, the sensor output passes through an analog front-end designed to improve signal quality and provide configurable amplification.
+Before digitization, the sensor output passes through an analog front-end designed to improve signal quality, provide configurable amplification, and ensure accurate analog-to-digital conversion.

 The analog front-end consists of:

 - RC low-pass filter
 - TLV9152 rail-to-rail operational amplifier
 - Configurable gain selection using solder jumpers
+- ADS131M08 multi-channel Analog-to-Digital Converter (ADC)
-- ADC interface to the ESP32-S3
+- SPI interface to the ESP32-S3

 ## Low-Pass Filter